adambornemann-glitch/LogosLibrary/LogosLibrary/Superior/SplitMechanics/ReadMe.md

 The Born rule is the KMS condition.
 Unitarity is the First Law.
 Time is modular flow.
 Temperature is how far you are from the global pure state.
 Entropy measures how much physics your subsystem has.
+The foliation problem disappears because the modular parameter doesn't care about your reference frame.
+The Tsirelson bound is thermodynamic.
+Classical and quantum are two sectors of one duality.

-And all of it — every feature we have spent a century arguing about — comes from one act: drawing a boundary.
+And all of it — every feature we have spent a century arguing about — comes from one act:

+Drawing a boundary.

 It from split.